aguegu/sourcekit.cc/PiTray-Mini.md

 5. Connect PiTray with USB Type-C cable to the PC.

-6. Then an external disk like flash drive would show up on the PC, write this disk with OS image with Raspberry Pi Imager, Etcher or dd as the step 1 above.
+6. Then an external disk like flash drive, aka USB mass storage, would show up on the PC, write this disk with OS image with Raspberry Pi Imager, Etcher or dd as the step 1 above.

 7. After the image is written and the external drive is umounted from PC, disconnect PiTray from the PC.